 Implementing the new water-wise rules is one way we can responsibly and efficiently use water for the benefit of our community, neighbors and our rivers.

-- Do not let water pool or flow across the ground.
+- Don't let water pool on hard surfaces or flow down gutters.

 - Repair leaking sprinkler systems within 10 days.

-- Use a hose with a shut-off nozzle when washing vehicles and equipment.
+- Use a shut-off nozzle when washing anything with a hose.

 Use the buttons below to navigate to more information to help you be successful with the water-wise rules.